 Betta Baby Bottles （ベッタ哺乳瓶）

 We got a bunch of baby bottles to see which one would work best for Baby A, and the winner was Betta!
 Although I’m not the biggest fan of the plastic (you can get a glass bottle but it’s quite expensive), the design is perfect for my gassy baby.
 She has significantly less gas when she drinks from this and usually finishes her bottle.
 (Update at 4 months: Baby A no longer likes Betta because the flow from the nipple is too slow and will only drink from Pigeon bottles now.)

-This is a Korean product that was recommended to me by my husband’s cousin (who is a pediatric nurse with two kids) and I’m so glad she did!
-It’s lightweight, very affordable and incredibly easy to use.
-Within a few minutes Baby A is fast asleep in it and usually doesn’t wake up until I take her out.
+The Konny Baby Carrier is a Korean product that was recommended to me by my husband’s cousin (who is a pediatric nurse with two kids) and I’m so glad she did!
+It’s lightweight, very affordable, and incredibly easy to use.
+Within a few minutes, Baby A is fast asleep in it and usually doesn’t wake up until I take her out.
 However, as your baby gets bigger, this may become harder to use and cause some pain in your shoulders.
 Once Baby A reached 7 kgs, I hardly used it but I was able to sell it on an auction site for a decent price.